sheerapi/Hue/README.md

 ```
 Description (short description)

-How hard is it (ex: 600 megabytes more, 2 months of work, etc...)
+How hard is it (example: 600 megabytes more, 2 months of work, etc...)
 ```

 ## License